LastResortGames/FiretongueForUnity/README.md

     * file2.txt
     * fonts.xml

 NOTE: The original Firetongue project uses TSV's and CSV's (Proper CSV formatting is explained further down).
 Unity does not support the TSV extension but does properly read the tab character.
 So if you wish to use TSV's you must save them as .txt files.
+CSV's work just fine with the proper extension.
+TSV's still must be referred to as tsv's within the index.xml file.

 Provide as many tsv or csv files as you like, as well as a fonts.xml file.
 The TSV files contain your actual localization data, and the fonts.xml specifies font replacement rules.